RafaDEV99/My-Dotfiles/README.md

 The setup is above:

 > [!NOTE]
-> First read the deps, please
+> First read the deps, please, and execute them in order

 # Remember to have installed:
 - nvim